 Recently there was a failure of one of the L293 motor driver chips and that made me think that maybe I should search for alternatives.
 The L293D is listed for 600mA steady current and 1 Amp surge, which under normal conditions is more than enough to safely run the servo.
 The servo under normal conditions will draw ~250 mA steady current with a peak less than 300mA, only about half of the rated load.
 The failure was caused either by a defective chip, some part of the system binding or maybe a faulty limit switch.
 Any of these can overload the L293D.

-I am currently using the L293B, a higher current version of the ic in the boards that I ship.
-It has a running current of 1 Amp and a surge current of 1.2 Amps.
+The L293B, a higher current version of the ic has a running current of 1 Amp and a surge current of 1.2 Amps.

 The motor driver has to be some type of H-Bridge, a circuit that will reverse the polarity of the voltage to the motor as needed to run the servo back and forth.
 Originally Delanair used relays for this job, so one of these boards uses relays and can carry a 2 Amp load.
 Another uses a pair of ICs that are MOSFET drivers that can be used alone to carry a load up to 3 Amps.
 There is also a board that restores the automatic function to the system.
 They all have onboard fuses.